recmo/Principia/README.md

 ### Inline statements (advanced)
 	… (out₁ · … operator_symbol in₁ in₂ …) …

-Where the middle dot (‘·’, [U+00B7](http://www.fileformat.info/info/unicode/char/b7/index.htm)) is used as a placeholder to specify which of the outputs of the inner statement is to be used in the outer statement.
+Where the middle dot (`·`, [U+00B7](http://www.fileformat.info/info/unicode/char/b7/index.htm)) is used as a placeholder to specify which of the outputs of the inner statement is to be used in the outer statement.

-If there is no middle dot, then it is automatically prepended, so
+If there is no middle dot, then it is implicitly prepended, so

 	… (out₂ … operator_symbol in₁ in₂ …) …